WilliamSmith5172078/tips/README.md

 Updated README with new instructions - update 33 Updated dependencies to latest versions - build 609 Updated configuration settings - update 31
+Added new feature for better user experience - 143